Max and Paddy's Road to Nowhere: Episode 5

-In the West Country, Paddy is driving the van when he accidentally runs over and kills a cow walking in the road.
-Tracing the cow to a nearby farm, the pair head off to find the farmer and claim expenses for the damage to the van.
-They come across what they assume is him: a mentally unstable, dirty old man in a field, who instead of giving them compensation money sells them a breeder pig for £100.
-He claims they can sell it on at market for around £300.
-When Max and Paddy reach the cattle market, they discover the pig in ill health and they've been conned.
-After several unsuccessful attempts to sell the pig on to butchers shops, a supermarket, and even a Halal outlet, Max and Paddy decide to kill it themselves to get rid of the burden.
-They have a change of heart though and head back to the farm to reclaim their £100.
-They soon discover that the old man who sold them the pig initially was actually the alcoholic father-in-law of the real farmer, and their money has probably all gone to the nearest pub.
-Also the farmer isn't very happy about the two killing one of his cows.
-Guest starring Graham Walker of The Grumbleweeds.

-This episode had 3.43m viewers.
+While travelling through the West Country, Paddy accidentally runs over and kills a cow that has wandered into the road.
+Seeking compensation for the damage to their van, he and Max trace the animal to a nearby farm.
+Believing they have found the farmer, they instead encounter a dishevelled, mentally unstable old man in a field.
+Rather than offering them reimbursement, he persuades the pair to purchase a breeder pig for £100, assuring them it could fetch around £300 at market.

+However, when Max and Paddy arrive at the cattle market, they quickly discover the pig is in poor health and that they have been deceived.
+Their subsequent attempts to sell the animal—to local butchers, a supermarket, and even a Halal outlet—prove futile.
+In desperation, they consider slaughtering the pig themselves, but ultimately abandon the plan and return to the farm in hopes of reclaiming their money.

+It is then revealed that the man who sold them the pig was in fact the alcoholic father-in-law of the actual farmer, and that their money has almost certainly been spent at the local pub.
+To make matters worse, the farmer is furious to learn that Max and Paddy were responsible for the death of one of his cows.

+This episode guest stars Graham Walker of The Grumbleweeds and attracted an audience of 3.43 million viewers.

 Episode 6

 Max and Paddy drive into North East England to visit Max's old doorman friend Billy 'The Butcher' Shannon, who had previously briefly appeared in the 1994 flashback in Episode 2.
 They agree to let Shannon, who is looking for his estranged son, hitch a ride around.
-They soon discover though that he's obsessed with Max ("Not in a gay way" he claims), and detests Paddy because Paddy took Billy’s job when Billy went to prison.
+They soon discover though that he's obsessed with Max ("Not in a gay way" he claims), and detests Paddy because Paddy took Billy's job when Billy went to prison.
 What they fail to notice at the same time is that Shannon is carrying a revolver, which he uses to force a Little Chef employee called Brenda (played by Alex Hall) to open for the trio late at night.
 The police are quickly on to the gang, with only Shannon aware of any crime.
 When the campervan stops off later down the road, Max sees a newspaper headline and realises what's happening.
 Furthermore, Billy catches Paddy going through his stuff and prepares to shoot him.

 A chase eventually ensues through the services and along a motorway tunnel bridge, and Shannon shoots Paddy in the bottom.
 As he's about to shoot Max, Paddy has a second wind, and whacks Shannon around the head with a traffic cone, using Peter Kay's TV catchphrase of "'Ave It!" in the process.
 With Shannon now unconscious and arrested, Max and Paddy slip away from a police lecture - due to the fact that earlier in the episode they cut down a speed camera - and drive-off into the night.

 This episode had 3.26m viewers.